Aplenzin; Buproban [DSC]; Forfivo XL; Wellbutrin SR; Wellbutrin XL; Wellbutrin [DSC]; Zyban

-- If your child drinks a lot of alcohol and stops drinking all of a sudden.
+- If you drink a lot of alcohol and you stop drinking all of a sudden.

-- If your child uses certain other drugs or natural products that may slow your child’s actions (like drugs for seizures or anxiety) and your child stops using them all of a sudden.
+- If you use certain other drugs like drugs for seizures or anxiety and you stop using them all of a sudden.

-- If your child has ever had an eating problem like anorexia or bulimia.
+- If you have ever had an eating problem like anorexia or bulimia.

 This is not a list of all drugs or health problems that interact with this drug.